-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 The easiest way to fill the fresh water lines with RV antifreeze is to use the on-board water pump.
 But first, locate and understand how to operate the water heater bypass valves.
 If your water heater is not equipped with a bypass kit, have one installed; they are relatively inexpensive and worth the effort.

-A water heater bypass kit contains one, two, or three separate valves, depending on the brand.
+A water heater bypass kit contains one, two or three separate valves, depending on the brand.
 It doesn’t really matter which brand you use, but I recommend one that contains brass or metallic valves.
 The less expensive plastic valves seem to have a higher failure rate, according to RV service techs.
 All bypass valves will be located at the back of the water heater, which can be accessed from inside the RV.

 When filling the system with RV antifreeze, just add a few gallons to the empty fresh water tank and turn on the water pump.
 The size of your particular plumbing system will determine exactly how many gallons of antifreeze will be needed.
 With the water heater in the bypass mode, you won’t be adding antifreeze to it; just leave it empty and lightly thread the drain plug in place.
 Pump the antifreeze into the system until the colored liquid appears at every faucet and fixture.
 When using RV antifreeze, disconnect or bypass the water purification system (if your RV has one), as some filtering media may be damaged by the solution.
 It also is best to avoid purging the ice maker with RV antifreeze, as the taste may linger for a long while in the mold.